SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 ## The Last Couple Days  in COVID-19 News

-Let's start from the original sources, then work our way outward into the secondary media with their summaries and analyses.
+Let's start from the original sources, then work our way outward into the secondary media with their summaries and analyses, and then some of the scientific literature underlying the decision process.

 ### The Primary Sources